 Yesterday we got a lot done at home, thanks to the help of great local companies like:

-- Lynden Sheet Metal to correctly the bathroom fan outside instead of into the attic and replace 3″ dryer vent with 4″ dryer vent to help my gas dryer get those clothes into shape quicker!
+- Lynden Sheet Metal to correctly vent the bathroom fan above the roof instead of into the attic and replace older 3″ dryer vent with 4″ dryer vent to help my gas dryer get those clothes into shape quicker!

-- Kulshan Veterinary to “band” some mature ram lambs and do routine hoof trimming.
+- Kulshan Veterinary to “band” (castrate) some two-year-old ram lambs and do routine hoof trimming.
 The lambs will be slaughtered in October (roughly 2 months after castration.)